-Permitted development enquiry – You can get an informal, written opinion from a planning officer for a small fee.
+- Permitted development enquiry –You can get an informal, written opinion from a planning officer for a small fee.
 They must research information about your property and understand exactly what work is being carried out before they can advise you whether you need planning permission.
 They can only give very general advice over the telephone.
-Although our written response is informal it is often enough for evidence required in the process of your house sale.
+Although our written response is informal it is often enough for evidence required in the process of a house sale.

-Permitted Development Enquiry – If you are uncertain that the works you're proposing is under permitted development rights, you can get an informal, written opinion from Leeds City Council. https://www.leeds.gov.uk/planning
+- Permitted Development Enquiry – If you are uncertain that the works you are proposing is under permitted development rights, you can get an informal, written opinion from Leeds City Council.

-- Single Storey rear extensions must not extend beyond the rear of the original house no further than 3m if it is semi detached or terraced or by 4m if it is a detached house.
+- Single Storey rear extensions must not extend beyond the rear of the original house further than 3m if it is semi-detached and terraced or by 4m if it is a detached house.

 - All Double Storey Extensions will require a full planning application.